Worms in Dogs - How to Recognise and Treat Them?

 1. Regular Hand Washing: Always wash your hands thoroughly after handling your dog, especially after cleaning up after them or before eating.

-2. Good Hygiene Practices for Children: Teach children not to play in areas where dog feces may be present, and ensure they wash their hands after playing outside.
+2. Good Hygiene Practices for Children: Teach children not to play in areas where dog faeces may be present, and ensure they wash their hands after playing outside.

-3. Clean Up Dog Poop Promptly: Keeping your yard free of dog feces is one of the best ways to prevent the spread of worms.
+3. Clean Up Dog Poop Promptly: Keeping your yard free of dog faeces is one of the best ways to prevent the spread of worms.

 4. Routine Vet Care: Regular veterinary check-ups and deworming are essential in preventing worms from becoming a problem for both your dog and your family.